-Leaders in Action is a 7 week speaker series running from February 4th to March 18th.
+Leaders in Action is a Leadership Educational Speaker Series running from January 27th to March 17th.
 It's an interactive program introducing new ideas, encouraging participants to stretch their skills, and challenging them to think beyond their comfort zones about how to bring the best to and for their organizations and coworkers.

 Business Builders is hosted every other month, opposite of Out 2 Lunch, at various locations, these educational lunchtime seminars are built around current issues that local businesses are facing economically and legislatively.
 Business Builders feature a speaker versed in that topic.

 (2022 Dates: February 10, April 14, June 9, August 11, October 13, December 8)

 Created by women for women; Women Empowering Women seeks to promote greater awareness and understanding of ongoing issues and challenges that women face in business.
 They provide opportunities to share, connect, and build strong relationships among members.
 Lunch available for a fee.
 (Monthly Meetings)

 Members in Motion is a progressive Networking Breakfast that puts you with a table of others who are also looking to grow their businesses through networking.
 Over the course of a three round rotation, you will meet over twenty individuals who want to hear more about your business, as well as share information about their business.
 Registration is required and limited to three professionals per industry, one per company and fills up quickly.

 Professional Development Program and Event Co-Sponsors